erikrose/nose-progressive/README.rst

   Also, like unittest itself, we hide any frames that descend into trivial comparison helpers like ``assertEquals()`` or ``assertRaises()``.

-  (Aside: We're actually better at it than unittest.
+  (We're actually better at it than unittest.
 We don't just start hiding frames at the first unittest one after the test; we snip off only the last contiguous run of unittest frames.
 This lets you wrap your test in the decorators from the mock library, which masquerades as unittest, and still